 Unfortunately, heart disease is still the leading cause of death in the United States, so it’s important to know what you can do to reduce your risk.

-Here are a few suggestions from our practitioners on some of the best foods to eat, supplements to take, and lifestyle changes to make that can make a difference for your heart.
+A few suggestions from our practitioners on some of the best foods to eat, supplements to take, and lifestyle changes to make that can make a difference for your heart: